 - 3.1.1.
 Natura 2000 sites have been identified using information supplied by Natural England4.
 In order to identify all sites where impacts could reasonably considered possible, a mapping search was conducted at 20km from the Warwick District Council's boundary to identify all SPA, SAC and Ramsar sites.
 This distance of 20km followed the advice for Natural England and provides a contextual framework for consideration of impacts.
 This search area will consider all reasonable potential direct and indirect individual and in-combination impacts to Natura 2000 sites.
-However, there is a potential that the strategy's policies could result in impacts to more distant sites such impacts include recreational pressure, diffuse air pollution, pressure on water quantity/quality - 3.1.2.
+However, there is a potential that the strategy's policies could result in impacts to more distant sites such impacts include recreational pressure, diffuse air pollution, pressure on water quantity/quality.
+A particular distant site with regard to water quantity/quality could be the Severn Estuary SAC/SPA/Ramsar site. - 3.1.2.
 No RAMSAR sites or Special Protection Areas were identified within the 20km and only one Special Area of Conservation (SAC).
 This being Ensor's Pool SAC within Nuneaton.
 This is illustrated on Map 1: Special Area of Conservation Search 20km area from Warwick District Boundary. - 3.1.3.
 The additional housing allocations present potential wider impacts in relation to water supply and consumption.
 Currently, this water is not obtained from Wales where there is concern on the future impacts on Natura 2000 sites in these water catchment areas.